Meet Hoya retusa, a plant that can add a touch of green to your home without demanding too much of your attention.

 Being adapted to lower light conditions, Hoya retusa plants thrive in morning and afternoon sunlight.
-It doesn’t like the harsh mid-day sun, so be sure to protect it from the scorching, direct rays during peak hours.
+They don’t like the harsh mid-day sun, so be sure to protect them from the scorching, direct rays during peak hours.

-If you do place it near a south-facing window, you’ll want to locate it a few feet away, add a sheer curtain, or hide it behind some other sun-loving plants as Hoya retusa is a plant that prefers bright, indirect light.
+If you do place your plant near a south-facing window, you’ll want to locate it a few feet away, add a sheer curtain, or hide it behind some other sun-loving plants, as Hoya retusa prefers bright, indirect light.

 Signs of not enough light include slow or leggy growth, small or pale leaves, and a lack of flowering.
 To boost the light, move the plant closer to a window or consider adding a grow light to help it thrive.